rundekugel/pyhidlib/README.md

 - RaspberriPi with Rasbian (Debian Wheezy)
 - Intel-PC 64Bit Xubuntu 16.04 LTS (Xenial Xerus)

 unfortunately with actual Linux versions there is a 64-bit problem, because ctypes in python 2.7 does handle a pointer as 32-bit integer.
 Workaround: use python3.
+Or try compiling the lib on a 32-bit system.